Incredibly versatile, affordable, and convenient, plastic is the perfect solution for the day-to-day needs of millions of people.

 How would you describe your product?

-A common consumer might not be able to tell the difference.
-Moreover, we work with several B2B consumer brands, so the end customers will never directly buy that plastic from us.
-Our plastic will be used in processed foods, skincare & personal care products, and even fresh food packaging.
+A typical consumer might not be able to tell the difference.
+Moreover, we work with several B2B consumer brands, so end customers will never buy that plastic directly from us.

 Starting this company wouldn’t have been easy.
 Did you receive any support?

-Apart from the excitement, we see from our clients, we also see the excitement from the startup community.
-There are so many accelerator programs across the world that are helping small companies.
-We have been incubated by quite a few of them, which helped us not only to get connected to partners and clients but they have also helped us to reach out to global markets.
+Apart from the excitement we see from our clients, we also see the enthusiasm from the startup community.
+There are so many accelerator programs worldwide that help small companies.

 What were the challenges?